Nyumat/NyumatFlix/README.md

 # [NyumatFlix](https://nyumatflix.com)

-Welcome to the NyumatFlix repository!
-NyumatFlix is a streaming platform that allows you to watch your favorite movies and TV shows.
-The app is built with Next.js, TypeScript, and Tailwind CSS.
+Welcome to the NyumatFlix repository and home of the source code!

+NyumatFlix is a ~~totally legal~~ streaming service that allows you to watch your favorite movies and TV shows for free.

+The app is built with the 'ancient' Next.js pages router, TypeScript, Tailwind CSS, Mantine, Framer Motion, and Tabler Icons.
 It uses The Movie Database (TMDb) API to fetch movie and TV show data.

 ## 🚀 Features 🚀

-- 🎞️ **Multi-modal Streaming:** Anime, TV shows, Movies, we got you covered.
-- 🎬 **Latest Releases:** Stay up to date with the latest movie and TV show releases.
-- 🔍 **Search:** Find your favorite movies and TV shows with the search feature.
+- Browse popular movies and TV shows
-- 🎭 **Filter by Genre:** Filter movies and TV shows by genre.
+- Search for movies and TV shows
-- 📱 **Responsive Design:** The app is designed to work well on both desktop and mobile devices.
+- View movie and TV show media content
+- Watch media trailers (if available)
+- View movie and TV show cast and crew

+### Coming Soon

+- User accounts
+- Watch lists
+- More filters and sorting options
+- Theme switcher
+- PWA support
+- More...

 ## ⚡️ Tech Stack ⚡️